 APC by Schneider Electric are global leaders in UPS, server room and battery backup solutions for home offices, and businesses.
 Their tagline ‘Life is On’ perfectly sums up their ethos.

-As with many tech firms APC are keen to stress the importance of updating your IT infrastructure.
-As part of a maintenance schedule you should dear readers always be looking to update equipment with the latest firmware and adopt a policy to do this regularly.
+As with many tech firms, APC are keen to stress the importance of updating your IT infrastructure.
+As part of a maintenance schedule, you should always be looking to update equipment with the latest firmware and adopt a policy to do this regularly.

 Importance of firmware

 Many people will buy a device and never even think to update it.
 Why would they?
 After all, updates can often bloat out a device or restrict use on features people like.
 But what people fail to realise is the security implications.
 Through firmware updates, manufacturers are pushing out updates that fix potential security flaws that may not have been apparent on initial release.
 On top of this firmware updates fix bugs within the software; often streamlining processes that hardware has to run.